 Carnegie Mellon University

-Age Requirement: Students must be in high school, have completed their sophomore year and be 16 to 18 years old (born between August 9, 1995 and June 29, 1998) to reside in residence halls.
-This does not apply to commuters.
+Age Requirement: Students must be in high school, have completed their sophomore year and be 16 to 18 years old (born between August 6, 1997 and June 25, 2000).
+This doesn't apply to commuters in the AP/EA program.
 No other exceptions will be made.

-If you are an international student, U.S. Permanent Resident or U.S. Citizen and your native language is not English, Carnegie Mellon requires a TOEFL score of 100 or better on the internet-based test or an IELTS score of 7.5 and above.
+If you are an international student, U.S. Permanent Resident or U.S. Citizen and your native language is not English, Carnegie Mellon requires a TOEFL score of 102 or better on the internet-based test or an IELTS score of 7.5 and above.
 Please arrange to have these scores sent with your application materials.
-The deadline for international students to apply to the summer Pre-College program is April 1st, 2014.
+Both your official TOEFL and official transcript are required.
+The deadline for international students to apply to the summer Pre-College program is April 1st, 2016.

 International students coming to Carnegie Mellon who are not U.S. citizens or permanent residents may need to obtain an I-20 Certificate of Eligibility from the Office of International Education (OIE).
 If you are already in the U.S. on F-1 status, and will be returning to your current school next fall, you do not need an I-20 from us.
 Do I need an I-20?

 If you'll be coming to the U.S. from overseas and will either:

 - Attend Carnegie Mellon or another school in the U.S. in the fall

 Admission is on a rolling basis.
 Applicants will begin to receive notification of our admission decision in early February.
 If admitted, you'll need to submit a $200 deposit within one month of the date of notification in order to reserve your space in the program.

 Full settlement of fees (excluding the cost of books) for all students must be postmarked by May 15, 2016 for enrollment in the six-week summer program.